mauriciopoppe/blog/site/content/notes/computer-science/system-design/kafka.md

 - pub/sub messaging pattern
 - messages are persistent (stored in disk)
-- producer/brokers/consumers/queue distributed
-- consumer keep their own state
+- consumer keep their own state (stored in zookeeper)

 ### Technology Summary